HAVEX/ross-vis-server/README.md

 # Server for ROSS-Vis app
-App server with streaming data support for building data analytics and visualization applications for analyzing the ROSS simulator engine. '
+App server with streaming data support for developing data analytics and visualization applications to analyze the performance of the ROSS simulator engine.

 ## Requirement
 Python version => 3.4